polkadot-developers/docs-sandbox/source/docs/main-docs/06-build/build-process.md

 See the [README for the Wasm builder](https://github.com/paritytech/substrate/blob/master/utils/wasm-builder/README.md).

+## Execution

+Once a runtime is built and a chain is launched, the Substrate client proposes which runtime execution environment should be used.
+This is controlled by the execution strategy, which can be configured for the different parts of the blockchain execution process.
+The strategies are listed in the [`ExecutionStrategy` enum](/rustdocs/latest/sp_state_machine/enum.ExecutionStrategy.html):

+- `NativeWhenPossible`: Execute with native build (if available, WebAssembly otherwise).
+- `AlwaysWasm`: Only execute with the WebAssembly build.
+- `Both`: Execute with both native (where available) and WebAssembly builds.
+- `NativeElseWasm`: Execute with the native build if possible; if it fails, then execute with WebAssembly.

+All strategies respect the runtime version, meaning if the native and Wasm runtime versions differ, the Wasm runtime is chosen.
+These are configurable using Substrate's [CLI](./link-to-build-cli).

+The Wasm representation of the Substrate runtime is considered the canonical runtime and will always be preferred by block authoring nodes.
+Because this Wasm runtime is placed in the blockchain's storage, the network must come to consensus about this binary which can easily be verified for consistency across all syncing nodes.

+The native runtime will only be used by the executor when it is chosen as the execution strategy and it is compatible with the requested runtime version (see [Runtime Versioning](/v3/runtime/upgrades#runtime-versioning)).

+Note: a Wasm runtime always executes in a 32-bit environment with a configurable memory limit (up to 4 GB).

 ## Build options

 It can make sense to compile the Wasm binary only, if for example you are just trying to provide an upgraded Wasm to perform a forkless upgrade.